secretshardul/merkle-math/README.md

-# Napier's tree
+# Merkle Math

-A gas efficient way to obtain logarithm on chain using merkle tree.
+A gas efficient way to obtain logarithm and power on chain using merkle tree.

 ## Steps